-Following, you can find information about best practices and troubleshooting issues related to gateways, host platforms, file systems, high availability, data recovery, and snapshots.
+Following, you can find information about best practices and troubleshooting issues related to gateways, host platforms, file shares, high availability, data recovery, and security.
 The on-premises gateway troubleshooting information covers gateways deployed on supported virtualization platforms.
 The troubleshooting information for high availability issues covers gateways running on VMware vSphere High Availability (HA) platform.

-- Troubleshooting: gateway offline issues Learn how to diagnose problems that can cause your gateway to appear offline in the Storage Gateway console. - Troubleshooting: Active Directory issues Learn what to do if you receive error messages such as NETWORK_ERROR, TIMEOUT, or ACCESS_DENIED when trying to join your File Gateway to a Microsoft Active Directory domain. - Troubleshooting: gateway activation issues Learn what to do if you receive an internal error message when attempting to activate your Storage Gateway. - Troubleshooting: on-premises gateway issues Learn about typical issues that you might encounter working with your on-premises gateways, and how to allow Support to connect to your gateway to assist with troubleshooting. - Troubleshooting: Microsoft Hyper-V setup issues Learn about typical issues that you might encounter when deploying Storage Gateway on the Microsoft Hyper-V platform. - Troubleshooting: Amazon EC2 gateway issues Find information about typical issues that you might encounter when working with gateways deployed on Amazon EC2. - Troubleshooting: hardware appliance issues Learn how to resolve issues that you might encounter with the AWS Storage Gateway Hardware Appliance. - Troubleshooting: File Gateway issues Find information that can help you understand the cause of errors and health notifications that appear in your File Gateway's CloudWatch logs. - Troubleshooting: high availability issues Learn what to do if you experience issues with gateways that are deployed in a VMware HA environment.
+- Troubleshooting: gateway offline issues Learn how to diagnose problems that can cause your gateway to appear offline in the Storage Gateway console. - Troubleshooting: Active Directory issues Learn what to do if you receive error messages such as NETWORK_ERROR, TIMEOUT, or ACCESS_DENIED when trying to join your File Gateway to a Microsoft Active Directory domain. - Troubleshooting: gateway activation issues Learn what to do if you receive an internal error message when attempting to activate your Storage Gateway. - Troubleshooting: on-premises gateway issues Learn about typical issues that you might encounter working with your on-premises gateways, and how to allow Support to connect to your gateway to assist with troubleshooting. - Troubleshooting: Microsoft Hyper-V setup issues Learn about typical issues that you might encounter when deploying Storage Gateway on the Microsoft Hyper-V platform. - Troubleshooting: Amazon EC2 gateway issues Find information about typical issues that you might encounter when working with gateways deployed on Amazon EC2. - Troubleshooting: hardware appliance issues Learn how to resolve issues that you might encounter with the AWS Storage Gateway Hardware Appliance. - Troubleshooting: File Gateway issues Find information that can help you understand the cause of errors and health notifications that appear in your File Gateway's CloudWatch logs. - Troubleshooting: file share issues Learn about actions you can take if you experience unexpected issues with your file share. - Troubleshooting: high availability issues Learn what to do if you experience issues with gateways that are deployed in a VMware HA environment.